Should You Add Your Rental History to Your Credit Report?

 Why haven’t we been reporting rent all along?

 If you own a home and have a mortgage, that particular housing payment can have a significant impact on your credit score.
 So it might stand to reason that your rent history should play a similar role.

 However, there’s effort and usually some expense involved with reporting account activity to the credit bureaus.
 You may be surprised to know that no one is actually required to report your account activity to the credit bureaus, including creditors and lenders.
 So while landlords certainly can make a monthly report, historically there hasn’t been enough of an incentive for the practice to become widespread.

 How would a rent report change my score?

 It’s hard to say exactly how much you might benefit from including your rental payment history in your credit report.
-Goldman Sachs recently completed a pilot program that focused on residents in an affordable housing program.
+In 2019, Goldman Sachs completed a pilot program that focused on residents in an affordable housing program.
 Participants in the pilot saw their scores increase by an average of 42 points, which is a significant gain, though the sample size of the program was small, with 32 residents participating.

 Many of the available rent reporting services out there will add the previous two years’ worth of rental payment to your history, providing a quick boost to your score (presuming your rental history is positive and they’re able to confirm that history with your landlord).